 Understanding the ethical dimensions of legal practice is essential for a successful transition into the practice world.
-At least one upper-level course that satisfies the professional responsibility requirement must be successfully completed before graduation.
-A full list of courses that satisfy this requirement can be found here.
-Some courses, such as Professional Responsibility, offer a survey of the law of lawyering.
-Other courses, such as Moral Responsibility of Lawyers, Legal Ethics Seminar, Prosecutorial Ethics, and the clinics designated as satisfying the professional responsibility requirement provide an opportunity to explore fewer issues in context.
-Many of the perspective courses, such as Foundations of Western Law, Jurisprudence, do not satisfy the Professional Responsibility requirement but offer invaluable insights into the intersections of law and ethics.
+The Professional Responsibility course (LAWS2910) must be successfully completed before graduation.
+Other courses, such as Moral Responsibility of Lawyers, Legal Ethics Seminar, and Prosecutorial Ethics, provide an opportunity to explore fewer issues in context.
+Many of the perspective courses, such as Foundations of Western Law, and Jurisprudence offer invaluable insights into the intersections of law and ethics.

 F. Family Law